-DAY 9 - AGUAS VERDES & WAQANKI RESERVE
+DAY 10 - AGUAS VERDES & WAQANKI RESERVE

-DAY 10 - WAQANKI RESERVE & MOYABAMBA
+DAY 11 - WAQANKI RESERVE & MOYABAMBA

-Morning birding trails around Waqanki Reserve, also known as Quebrada Mishquiyacu.
-Key target species in this forest reserve are Painted Manakin as well as the "San Martin" form of Mishana Tyrannulet, a likely future split.
+We'll spend the morning birding trails around Waqanki Reserve, also known as Quebrada Mishquiyacu.
+Key target species in this forest reserve are the recently described Painted Manakin as well as the "San Martin" form of Mishana Tyrannulet, a likely future split.
 Other specials include Band-bellied Owl, Spot-tailed Nightjar, Fiery-capped Manakin, Black-and-white Tody-Flycatcher, Buff-tailed Sicklebill, Fiery-throated Fruiteater, Varzea Thrush, and Red-shouldered Tanager.
 Numerous other upper tropical zone species are also present, including Blue-crowned Trogon, Lafresnaye's Piculet, Tschudi's Woodcreeper, Plain-winged Antshrike, Stripe-chested Antwren, Foothill Antwren, White-browed Antbird, Spot-winged Antbird, Wing-barred Piprites, Short-tailed Pygmy-Tyrant, Forest Elaenia, Ochre-bellied Flycatcher, Yellow-browed Tody-Flycatcher, Olive-faced Flatbill, Coraya Wren, Fulvous-crested Tanager, Turquoise Tanager, Masked Tanager, Yellow-bellied Tanager, and Buff-throated Saltator.
 Hummingbird feeders attract Black-throated Hermit, Great-billed Hermit, Rufous-crested Coquette, Black-throated Mango, Violet-headed Hummingbird, Blue-tailed Emerald, White-chinned Sapphire, Golden-tailed Sapphire, and Fork-tailed Woodnymph.
 Lowland sites near Moyabamba can be good for Masked Duck, Russet-crowned Crake, Stygian Owl, Rufous Nightjar, Bluish-fronted Jacamar, Amazonian jTrogon, Amazonian Motmot, Sulphury Flycatcher, Rusty-backed Antwren, Stripe-necked Tody-Tyrant, Red-capped Cardinal, Black-faced Tanager, and White-browed Purpletuft.
 Night at Waqanki Lodge.

-DAY 11 - WAQANKI RESERVE & PLATAFORMA
+DAY 12 - WAQANKI RESERVE & TRANSFER

-DAY 12 - PLATAFORMA
+DAY 13 - TRANSFER & PLATAFORMA

-DAY 13 - PLATAFORMA & TARAPOTO
+DAY 14 - PLATAFORMA & TARAPOTO

 Morning birding the forest reserve, another chance at both target species before returning to Tarapoto in the afternoon.
 Night at hotel in Tarapoto.

-DAY 14 - CORDILLERA ESCALERA & LIMA
+DAY 15 - CORDILLERA ESCALERA, ACONABIKH CENTER, & LIMA

-DAY 15 - ARRIVAL
+DAY 16 - ARRIVAL